ericom-gideon/docs/docs/servers/how_to_add_storage_volumes.md

 The disk will create and automatically attach itself to your server.
 You will need to format and mount this disk like you would a brand new physical disk.

-__Note:  If your Virtual Machine does not have XenTools installed or is a Windows-based instance, your virtual machine may need to be shutdown for this action to work and attach correctly.__
+__Note:  If your Virtual Machine does not have XenTools installed or is a Windows-based instance, your virtual machine may need to be shut down for this action to work and attach correctly.__